alexwlchan/alexwlchan.net/src/_drafts/s3-keys-are-not-file-paths.md

 ## The special cases

 S3 has some internal logic to prevent the most destructive mistakes.
-In particular, although it allows using `/../` anywhere inside a key, it prevents you from creating a path that would resolve outside the root of the bucket.
+In particular, although it allows using `/../` anywhere inside a key, it prevents you from creating a path that would normalise to a location outside the root of the bucket.
-If you try to create such a key, you get an HTTP 400 Bad Request.
+If you try to create an object with such a key, you get an HTTP 400 error.

 Here are a few examples: